syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-print.md

 In the export method, specify the following parameter to export charts to multiple pages in a PDF format.

-* `exportToMultiplePage` - You can enable `exportToMultiplePage` to export each chart on an individual page.
+* `exportToMultiplePage` - Set `exportToMultiplePage` to true in order to export each chart on an individual page.

 {% if page.publishingplatform == "typescript" %}